kaldillard/mobile_coffee_shop/README.md

 ## Getting Started

-  The coffee ordering app allows users to place orders for pickup or delivery from their favorite coffee shops, saving time and avoiding long wait lines.
+  The coffee ordering app allows users to place orders for pickup or delivery from their favorite coffee shop, saving time and avoiding long wait lines.
 The app targets coffee enthusiasts looking for a quick and convenient coffee ordering experience.
-This document outlines the architecture, technologies, and design patterns used in the mobile application.

 <img src="https://github.com/user-attachments/assets/528d853e-976f-49b0-a340-01a626e8871d" alt="Onboarding Screen" width="150" height="250">